SocksTheWolf/AntiScamBot/README.md

 You can also have these environment variables set directly

 ### Config.json

-You will need to update config.json with your server/roles/channels ID in order for the bot to work.
-Here's how you get those IDs
+By default, the config.json file is preconfigured with IDs specifically for the TAG server.

+To test the bot on your own Discord server for debugging purposes, here's how you can get the IDs for the server, roles, and channels
 - Server ID: Right click your server icon and click on Copy Server ID
 - Role ID: Go to your Server Settings -> Roles -> "..." button for the role -> Copy Role ID
 - Channel ID: Right click the channel and click on Copy Channel ID